Social Work (SCWK)

 Advanced Social Work Practice Using the Multi-Systems Life Course (MSLC) perspective teaches advanced practice behaviors with individuals, families, groups, organizations, and communities.
 This course focuses on integrating the arenas of advanced theory, research, policy practice, direct practice, required competencies and advanced practice behaviors using the MSLC perspective.
 Prerequisite: Admission into the advanced standing MSW program or completion of foundation courses.
 (Typically offered: Fall)

 The first of two advanced field seminars required of all students in the MSW program.
 The purpose of the seminar is to allow students to integrate classroom content with experiences in the field, to practice peer supervision and consultation, and to learn from the experiences of other students in the field.
-Corequisite: SCWK 6444.
-Prerequisite: SCWK 5412 or SCWK 5442.
+Corequisite: SCWK 64434.
+Prerequisite: SCWK 54102.
 (Typically offered: Fall)

 This is the first of two advanced field internships required of all graduate students in the MSW program.
 A minimum of 330 clock hours of agency-based professional social work practicum experience, supervised by a licensed MSW, is required.
-Corequisite: SCWK 6442.
-Prerequisite: SCWK 5434 or SCWK 5444.
+Corequisite: SCWK 64402.
+Prerequisite: SCWK 54304.
 (Typically offered: Fall)